woaproject/poa-ballot-stats/README.md

 [![Build Status](https://travis-ci.org/poanetwork/poa-ballot-stats.svg?branch=master)](https://travis-ci.org/poanetwork/poa-ballot-stats)

-POA ballot stats is a command line tool used to display voting statistics for the [POA network](https://poa.network/).
+WOA ballot stats is a command line tool used to display voting statistics for the [WOA network](https://woa.vapory.org/).

-[Validators](https://github.com/poanetwork/wiki/wiki/Role-of-Validator) on the network engage in active governance, managing their roles and creating on-chain consensus.
+Validators on the network engage in active governance, managing their roles and creating on-chain consensus.
 This is achieved through a balloting process.

-Ballot tracking provides transparency for POA token holders and promotes validator accountability.
-The poa-ballot-stats tool displays active validator voting participation ordered by percentage of missed votes.
+Ballot tracking provides transparency for WOA token holders and promotes validator accountability.
+The woa-ballot-stats tool displays active validator voting participation ordered by percentage of missed votes.

 The default display includes:
 * non-participation/associated ballots